Tmeister/wp-api-jwt-auth/README.md

 This is the entry point for extending token validity without re-authorization.

 Validates the previously issued token, and if still within validity date, returns a new token to use in a future request to the API.

+### /wp-json/jwt-auth/v1/token/revoke

+Hitting this endpoint will invalidate the current header token (logout).

 ## Available Hooks